Mold On Vanilla Beans? Or Vanillin Crystals? How To Tell

 Vanilla beans are one of the priciest flavoring ingredients you can purchase, so the last thing you want is to look in your pantry and find out they have gone moldy.

-So, how can you tell if your vanilla beans (pods) have definitely gone moldy, can they still be used, and is there anything you can do to stop it from happening in the first place?
+So, how can you tell if your vanilla beans (pods) have gone moldy, can they still be used, and is there anything you can do to stop it from happening in the first place?

 Vanilla beans can become moldy if they are stored in conditions with a humidity level above 55%.
 The mold can appear white and powdery or even black or green.
 If mold is spotted on a bean, it is best discarded as some mold strains can cause stomach upset and breathing difficulties if inhaled.